owncloud/ocis/docs/ocis/adr/0023-index-and-store-metadata.md

 ## Context and Problem Statement

 ownCloud Infinite Scale is supposed to become a data platform and as such it needs to provide access to metadata.
-Currently only metadata available for all file types (filesize, mime-type, ...) is stored in the index and the metadata storage.
+Currently only metadata common to all file types (filesize, mime-type, ...) is stored in the index and the metadata storage.
-We want to make other metadata available to consumers of our internal and external APIs.
+We want to make other file type specific metadata available to consumers of our internal and external APIs.
 Simple examples would be audio metadata like artist, album and title or exif metadata in images.

 ## Decision Drivers <!-- optional -->